Scott Putesky, who earlier in his career was known underRead more...

 Generation Terrorists went so far as to include nine music videos, two short films, more footage from Top of the Pops and another documentary.
 The reissue received far more critical praise than the album had done on its original release twenty years earlier.
 ‘There is an absolute fucktonne of bonus material available with this reissue, depending upon which version one buys,’ declared Drowned in Sound’s review.
 ‘The South Wales demos in general offer a fascinating and far from unpleasant window into a parallel world where the Manics hadn’t shot for the big time.’With both Generation Terrorists and The Holy Bible represented with deluxe editions, it is time that the Manic Street Preachers allowed fans to fill the space on their shelves reserved for Gold Against the Soul.
 The 2011 compilation National Treasures has already included the four promo videos released from the album, but now these could be included on a bonus DVD alongside archive footage from 1993.
 During the promotion the band performed on such shows as The Beat and Raw Soup, while a documentary on the making of the record would be most insightful.
 So far the closest to a special editions fans have been able to obtain was the Japanese release that included five B-sides and six live tracks recorded in 1992.

 Time allows us to revisit the past and re-evaluate its merits, something that these deluxe editions have achieved.
-Twenty-four years after its release and Gold Against the Soul stands as an album that was as imperfect as Generation Terrorists but marked an important transition to the band they would later become.
+A quarter of a century after its release and Gold Against the Soul stands as an album that was as imperfect as Generation Terrorists but marked an important transition to the band they would later become.
 And with a wealth of material in the vaults, this overlooked offering from one of Britain’s most provocative and unpredictable groups deserves to be rediscovered.